ReactiveCocoa/ReactiveCocoa/README.md

 	                                       keyPath: #keyPath(person.name))
 	```

-But there are still more to be discovered, and more to be introduced.
+But there are still more to be discovered and introduced.
 Read our in-code documentations and release notes to
 find out more.

 ## Getting started